micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-So when you see the appalling sacrilege [the abomination that astonishes and makes desolate], spoken of by the prophet Daniel, standing in the Holy Place--let the reader take notice _and_ [^g]ponder _and_ consider _and_ heed [this]--
+So when you see the appalling sacrilege [the abomination that astonishes and makes desolate], spoken of by the prophet Daniel, standing in the Holy Place--let the reader take notice _and_ ponder _and_ consider _and_ heed [this]--